Skip to main content

 exec('''

-import System.Collections.Generic.List__T1 as List
+from System.Collections.Generic import List

-# create generic type: List<int>
+# use square bracket syntax to create generic type: List<int>

-ls = ListInt()
+ls = List_Int32()

 ls.Add(1)